jryanconklin/epicodus-intro-fantasy-vacation/README.md

-# Project Name
+# Epicodus Project #2:
---Short Description
+--Code review project for Epicodus.
+Vacation chooser!

 ## Features
---What does it do?
+--This is a fantasy vacation chooser!
+Your questions will tally via JavaScript whether or not you'll be going to Mordor, DS9, Hogwarts or staying in the Shire.
+The result text will show you your ideal fantasy destination!

 ##Languages
---List languages
+--HTML
+--CSS
+--Bootstrap
+--JavaScript
+--jQuery

 ## Usage
-To view the site, you can go to --Insert your addresses [mehequanna.github.io/portfolio](mehequanna.github.io/portfolio).
+To view the site, you can go to:  [jryanconklin.github.io/fantasy-vacation](jryanconklin.github.io/fantasy-vacation).
-To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/portfolio](https://github.com/Mehequanna/portfolio).
+To use the code, you can clone the repository at --Use your addresses [https://github.com/Mehequanna/fantasy-vacation](https://github.com/Mehequanna/fantasy-vacation).
---Simple use instructions.
+--Go through the quiz by answering the five questions.

 ## Author/s
---Name/s
+--J. Ryan Conklin

 ##License
 This work can be used under the The MIT License.
-Copyright (c) 2016 --Name
+Copyright (c) 2016 --J. Ryan Conklin